Michael Jordan: Player profile

-Jordan was a shooting guard who could also play as a small forward, the position he would primarily play during his second return to professional basketball with the Washington Wizards, and as a point guard.
-Jordan was known throughout his career as a strong clutch performer.
+Jordan was a shooting guard who could also play as a small forward, the position he would primarily play during his second return to professional basketball with the Washington Wizards.
+Jordan was known as a strong clutch performer.
 With the Bulls, he decided 25 games with field goals or free throws in the last 30 seconds, including two NBA Finals games and five other playoff contests.
 His competitiveness was visible in his prolific trash talk and well-known work ethic.
 Jordan often used perceived slights to fuel his performances.
 Sportswriter Wright Thompson described him as "a killer, in the Darwinian sense of the word, immediately sensing and attacking someone's weakest spot".
 As the Bulls organization built the franchise around Jordan, management had to trade away players who were not "tough enough" to compete with him in practice.
-To help improve his defense, he spent extra hours studying film of opponents.
-On offense, he relied more upon instinct and improvization at game time.
+To improve his defense, Jordan spent hours studying film of opponents.
+On offense, he relied more on instinct and improvization.
+Jordan's fierce competitiveness greatly impacted his teammates, sometimes motivating them but also leading to tension and alienation.

 Noted as a durable player, Jordan did not miss four or more games while active for a full season from 1986–87 to 2001–02, when he injured his right knee.
 Of the 15 seasons Jordan was in the NBA, he played all 82 regular season games nine times.
 Jordan has frequently cited David Thompson, Walter Davis, and Jerry West as influences.
 Confirmed at the start of his career, and possibly later on, Jordan had a special "Love of the Game Clause" written into his contract, which was unusual at the time, and allowed him to play basketball against anyone at any time, anywhere.

 Jordan had a versatile offensive game and was capable of aggressively driving to the basket as well as drawing fouls from his opponents at a high rate.
 His 8,772 free throw attempts are the 11th-highest total in NBA history.
-As his career progressed, Jordan also developed the ability to post up his opponents and score with his trademark fadeaway jump shot, using his leaping ability to avoid block attempts.
-According to Hubie Brown, this move alone made him nearly unstoppable.
+Early in Jordan's career, he weighed around 200 lb and was more athletic in terms of play style.
+As his career progressed, Jordan developed the ability to post up his opponents and score with his trademark fadeaway jump shot, using his leaping ability to avoid block attempts.
+According to Hubie Brown, this move alone made Jordan nearly unstoppable.
+Around this time, he bulked up to 215 lb to adapt to the increased physicality of NBA defenses during the 1990s, sacrificing some athleticism for added strength in the post.
 Despite media criticism by some as a selfish player early in his career, Jordan was willing to defer to this teammates, with a career average of 5.3 apg and a season-high of 8.0 apg.
 For a guard, Jordan was also a good rebounder, finishing with 6.2 rpg.
 Defensively, he averaged 2.3 spg and 0.8 bpg.